mpsantos7/Really-Simple-Programs-for-Msxgl/README.md

 writesc5.c writes messages to screen5 and allows you to enter your name and receive a "Como vai .. ?"
 (How are you, ____?).
 Compile as MSX 2.

+Screen5BigTitle.c write a message with a big font in screen 5.